reedflinch/chatbot/README.md

 ### Running hackbot Locally

-You can test your hubot by running the following in the hack-a-thon directory
+You can test your hubot by running the following in the top level of your repo

 You can start hackbot locally by running: